Murray shows grit to go through, Roddick is no more and Federer stumbles before Berdych.

 It must be hard for Cilic, who has yet to fulfil the potential predicted of him.
 At least he’s fairing better than retired fellow-country man, Mario Ancic, although admittedly Ancic was felled by serious illness.
 Sad story that.

 I still tip Andy as the new champion, but I would, wouldn’t I – I’m British.
 But it’s more than that.
 Even during the lead up to his Olympic gold last month, his play showed a whole new level of maturity.
 He was great before London 2012 – who could claim otherwise, he’s been in the top four for as long as I can remember – but his game, persistence and self-belief seemed to go off the scale in August.
 He made Federer look not much better than average in the Olympic final.
-And this was a relaxed Andy, loving simply playing.
+And this was a relaxed Andy, simply loving playing.
 If a bit of luck is also on his side, David Ferrer could be a cinch, as I think the Spaniard will make the final.
 Just.
 I’ll be glad.
 Such a great mover on court.
 He deserves more in his career.
 But not being champ this time round.
 That’s for Andy.

 Of course, knowing me, all these careful predictions will be blown out of the water over the next day or two…